Non-Linear Scoring Model for Translation Quality Evaluation

-Large language model (LLM) outputs—such as summaries, answers, or document translations—are increasingly being evaluated using scoring methods similar to those applied for human translation quality evaluation.

-The model based on non-linear error tolerance provides a fairer and more realistic baseline for evaluating content.
-It avoids the common pitfalls of unduly penalizing shorter segments with one mistake or overlooking the accumulated minor issues in long, highly fluent AI-generated texts.

-As organizations adopt more automated content generation, the ability to evaluate quality in a human-aligned, perceptually realistic manner becomes essential.
-The proposed scoring model provides a foundation for doing so.

-\subsection{Document-Level Evaluation and Future Automation}

-Translation quality never exists in a vacuum: every segment lives within the cohesive fabric of a document.
-A translation sample is therefore \emph{not a roll of toilet paper to be inspected centimeter by centimeter}; its quality must be judged in the context of the larger text.
-The larger the sample relative to the document, the more faithfully that judgment reflects holistic properties such as cohesion, coherence, register, and terminological consistency.
+Large language model (LLM) outputs (e.g., summaries, answers, or translations) are increasingly evaluated using procedures adapted from TQE and LQA \cite{han2024neural}.
+Non-linear tolerance modeling provides a more stable baseline for such evaluation by reducing over-penalization of short segments and preventing under-penalization of accumulated minor issues in long outputs.

+\subsection{Document-level evaluation and future automation}